cr0wst/demo-twofactor/rough-draft.md

 # Beefing Up Your Spring Security with Two-Factor Authentication

-Two-Factor authentication adds an extra layer of security to your web application by asking users to provide a second form of identification.
+Two-factor authentication adds an extra layer of security to your web application by asking users to provide a second form of identification.
 Common second factors include:

 * Authenticator codes
 * Biometrics